 All residence halls have electronic key systems where residents can open the outside door by using a proximity key to activate the reader.
 Exterior doors to residence halls are locked at all times.
 Exceptions are made when students move in each semester.
 Signs posted at the entrance to each residence hall provide notice of restrictions on entry.

 Each resident has a metal and/or proximity key to their residence hall room or apartment.
 If a student changes rooms, the student’s profile is updated in the housing management computer system and all keys to the former room are collected and keys to the new room are issued.
 If a student moves off campus, the student’s profile updated in the housing management system and all keys are collected without the issuance of new keys.
 All such changes are made online and are effective immediately.
 Residents are advised to keep doors locked at all times and to immediately report lost/stolen keys to the Community Office.
-The Facilities Services Housing Support Division deactivates lost/stolen keys as described above.
+The Facilities Services Housing Support department deactivates lost/stolen keys as described above.

 Both visitation options require roommate consent.
-Students complete roommate agreements early in the academic year to establish guidelines for guests.
+Students are asked to complete roommate agreements early in the academic year to establish guidelines for guests.
 In addition, students living in the residence hall or apartment are responsible for maintaining the visitation standards as members of a common community.
 The Resident Adviser is available to mediate when roommate or community agreements are not upheld.
 Each residence hall has a telephone located at the entrance.
 Invited guests gain access to the residence hall by calling their host and asking to be escorted while visiting.
 Students are held responsible for the behavior of their guests.

 Only authorized personnel are provided access to keys that open multiple residence hall doors.
-These include UNC Police, maintenance personnel, and residence hall staff.
+These include UNC Police, maintenance personnel and residence hall staff.
 Live-in professional staff members control residence hall room key access.
-The Facilities Services Housing Support Division controls master key access through the use of secured key boxes in the buildings.
+The Facilities Services Housing Support department controls master key access through the use of secured key boxes in the buildings.
 At a minimum, access to these keys requires users to have an assigned passcode.
 Based on this code, only keys required in the function of staff duties are available to the user.
-The key boxes are networked, so the lock shop has data on what keys are checked out, when, and for how long.
+The key boxes are networked, so the lock shop has data on what keys are checked out, when and for how long.
 There is also an alert system that notifies the lock shop if keys have been checked out longer than the permitted time.

+Adequate lighting on campus is an important component of safety and security at night.
 Campus lighting corridors provide higher level lighting for walkways and parking lots that are used frequently after dark.
 While it is cost-prohibitive at this time to provide such lighting across the entire campus, additional illumination along these corridors is both necessary and beneficial to campus safety and security.
 The concentration of after-dark pedestrians in the lighting corridors also reduces each pedestrian’s sense of being alone and more vulnerable.

 To review lighting needs, the Electric Distribution Systems working group within Energy Services conducts lighting tours of the campus twice a year.
 Normally, tours are held in April and October.
-These walking tours allow students and employees to point out where lighting needs improvement, to see where the landscape has changed (because of construction or tree and shrubbery growth, for example), and to see the impact of those changes already made to improve lighting.
+These walking tours allow students and employees to point out where lighting needs improvement, to see where the landscape has changed (because of construction or tree and shrubbery growth, for example) and to see the impact of those changes already made to improve lighting.

-Anyone with a concern about lighting or is interested in participating in a walking tour is encouraged to call Electric Distribution Systems at 919-962-8394 at any time.
+Anyone with a concern about lighting or interested in participating in a walking tour is encouraged to call Electric Distribution Systems at 919-962-8394 at any time.